cmdzlw/415/mazhichao/ispalmcda-master/README.md

 Affected class names
 Full file paths
 Total count of detected smells
-💡 Click “Reset” anytime to analyze a new project.

 📄 License
 This project is licensed under the MIT License.